 Using Syscollector information to trigger alerts

-You can create rules to trigger alerts based on the information collected by the Syscollector module and show the information in the alerts' description.
-To do this, set the <decoded_as> field as syscollector in a rule declaration.
-Syscollector uses the event ID 221 and the rule level is 0, so by default, it is not shown on the Wazuh dashboard.
-Using the tag <if_sid>221</if_sid> in a custom rule, you can create rules whose alerts the Wazuh dashboard will show.
+You can create rules to trigger alerts based on the information collected by the Syscollector module and display this information in the alert's description.
+Syscollector uses the rule ID 221, and the rule level is 0, so by default, it is not shown on the Wazuh dashboard.
+To see Syscollector searchable fields on the Wazuh dashboard, you need a custom rule that inherits the Syscollector rule ID.

 <group name="syscollector,">